 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a common problem and can affect your daily activities.
-Pain can be caused by a problem within your shoulder.
+is a common problem that can affect your daily activities.
+Pain can be caused by a problem within your shoulder, such as soreness of a tendon or bursa.
+A tendon is a cord of tough tissue that connects your muscles to your bones.
+The bursa is a fluid-filled sac that acts as a cushion between a bone and a tendon.
 Shoulder pain may also be caused by pain that spreads to your shoulder from another part of your body.

 Seek care immediately if: